Hotels in Cambria

-Families with small children will love our budget-friendly Castle Inn, with a pool and large lawn for enjoying the sunset or playing some bean bag toss.
+Families with small children will love our budget-friendly Castle Inn, with a heated pool and large lawn for enjoying the sunset or playing some bean bag toss.
 For travelers searching for a more romantic getaway, Blue Dolphin Inn is our upscale boutique Inn with beautiful coastal decor for a relaxing escape.
 If you want something really unique and totally private, you will want to check out Moonstone Cottages, 3 freestanding cottages with amazing views and each is individually decorated with a beach-related theme.
 Sand Pebbles Inn is our midscale boutique property, perfect for a weekend getaway with friends or family, with some of the best views along Moonstone Beach.

-Looking for Things to Do in Cambria?
+Things to Do in Cambria

-For the physically active, there are endless opportunities for exploring the ocean whether by kayak, standup paddling, or surfing or walk among the pines with views of the ocean at Fiscalini Ranch Preserve with over 400 acres of hiking, biking, and walking trails to discover.
-If you are looking for a milder outdoors experience, the beach is right across the road and the boardwalk is a mile-long wooden boardwalk where you will meet some very friendly squirrels.
-You can visit our local garden shops and nurseries for some great garden collectibles and drought tolerant plants or stroll the length of Main Street and just pop in to wherever catches your fancy…there is a lot of fun to be had in Cambria for those ready to explore.
+For the physically active, there are endless opportunities for exploring the ocean.
+Kayak, stand-up paddleboard, or surf the Pacific for a memorable outing.
+Or walk among the pines with views of the ocean at Fiscalini Ranch Preserve.
+The Preserve offers over 400 acres of hiking, biking, and walking trails to discover.
+If you are looking for a milder outdoors experience, the beach is right across the road.
+Moonstone Beach Boardwalk is a mile-long wooden boardwalk where you will meet some very friendly squirrels.
+You can visit our local garden shops and nurseries for some great garden collectibles and drought tolerant plants.
+Or stroll the length of Main Street and just pop in to wherever catches your fancy…Cambria offers plenty of fun for those ready to explore.

-The East Village has a number of interesting buildings remaining from Cambria’s early days, including the Old Santa Rosa Church, the Squibb-Darke house, the Guthrie-Bianchini House, now the Cambria Historical Museum.
-The little museum run by the Cambria Historical Society is now housed in a fully restored historic home, the Guthrie-Bianchini House at 2251 Center Street, and is well worth a visit.
+The East Village has a number of interesting buildings remaining from Cambria’s early days.
+Check out the Old Santa Rosa Church, Squibb-Darke house, and Guthrie-Bianchini House – now the Cambria Historical Museum.
+The Cambria Historical Society’s museum is in the fully restored historic home at 2251 Center Street, and is worth a visit.
 Here, discover moving displays of The Building of Highway One, The Great Fire of 1889 that destroyed most of the town, and The Sinking of the S.S.
-Montebello in 1941 off Cambrian shores – a little-reported event that happened just days after the bombing of Pearl Harbor.
+Montebello in 1941 off Cambria shores – a little-reported event that happened just days after the bombing of Pearl Harbor.
 Stop in and check out the old photos and see how little Cambria has changed in all these years.
 You’ll hear the history of how we became known as Cambria from our former incarnations as Santa Rosa, Rosaville, San Simeon, and Slabtown!